The \'etale local structure of algebraic stacks: Applications to stacks with good moduli spaces

 In this section, we prove that if $\pi\colon \stX\to X$ is a good moduli space, with affine stabilizers and separated diagonal, then $\stX$ has the resolution property \'etale-locally on $X$ (\Cref{T:etale-local-gms}).
 This generalizes \cite[Thm.~4.12]{luna-field} to the relative case.
+As a consequence, linearly reductive groups are Nisnevich-locally embeddable.
 We also give a version for adequate moduli spaces (\Cref{T:etale-local-ams}).
+It follows that the derived category of a stack with a good moduli space is compactly generated (\Cref{P:compact-generation}).